-It is hard to know if children with Asperger Syndrome are as lonely as their parents believe they are.
-Psychologists do know that playing with a friend, making a friend and being with a friend are “overwhelming skills” for Aspies.
-Other people make no sense to children with Asperger Syndrome and as one author writes, “they are totally preoccupied with their own agendas.”
+It is hard to know if children with Autism are as lonely as their parents think.
+Psychologists do know that playing with a friend and making friends are “overwhelming skills” for these children.
+One author writes, “they are totally preoccupied with their own agendas.”
 This preoccupation makes it hard for children with autism to make truly understand others.

-Teaching Aspies social skills is a formidable task for parents and teachers.
-It is not like teaching how to ride a bicycle or tie a shoe, but rather trying to teach something no one formally taught you.
 How did you learn how to read a room?
-How do you teach someone how to read a room, especially someone who has no understanding of other people’s emotions and body language?
-Children with Asperger Syndrome have no idea about how to reason socially and come up with proper courses of action in social situations.
-For example, one boy with Asperger Syndrome got lost in the school corridors on his way to gym.
+How do you teach someone this skill, especially someone who has no understanding of other people’s emotions and body language?
+Children with autism lack social reasoning and proper courses of action in social situations.
+For example, one boy with autism got lost in the school corridors on his way to gym.
 He had forgotten the route, but he did not think to simply follow his classmates to the gym.

-When researchers ask children with Asperger Syndrome about friendship, they are usually very negative.
-They think of friendship with other children as too much work and often prefer adults.
+When researchers ask children with autism about friendship, they are usually very negative.
+They think of friendships with other children as too much work and often prefer adults.
 For example, when a teacher was forcing a five-year-old to participate in a playgroup with other children, he said, “I hate kids.
 I don’t play with kids.
 I’m not a kid.
 I was born a grown-up.”
 Luke Jackson, a thirteen-year-old author with Asperger Syndrome (a high-functioning form of autism), advises other Aspies, “If you like being on your own, then be happy with your own company and don’t let anyone convince you it’s wrong.”
-His advice to “pushy parents” is “Never force your child to socialize.
+His advice to “pushy parents: “Never force your child to socialize.
 Most Aspies and autistic people are happy to just be by themselves.”

-However, these children might be happier by themselves because social activity has caused them so much pain in the past.
-In one study, gifted children with Asperger Syndrome could not describe friendship in positive terms such as “a friend is someone who is nice to you.”
+It is important to realize these children might be happier by themselves because social activity has caused them so much pain in the past.
+In one study, gifted children with high-functioning autism could not describe friendship in positive terms such as “a friend is someone who is nice to you.”
 They had only negative associations such as “a friend is someone who does not hit you.”
 These children told interviewers only about how mean people had been to them and seemed to lack any idea of what reciprocal friendship really means.

-Yet as Aspies go through adolescence, most realize that they are missing out by not fitting in.
-It is at this point in their lives that they crave friendships, yet this unfulfilled desire on top of high school pressure to conform, constant rejection and harassment can often cause clinical depression in Aspie teens.
+Yet as they go through adolescence, most realize they are missing out by not fitting in.
+It is at this point in their lives, they crave friendships.
+This unfulfilled desire along with pressure to conform, constant rejection, and harassment can often cause clinical depression in autistic teens.
 They grow more isolated even as they crave more interaction with others.
-Young Aspie children often believe everyone in their kindergarten is the same and everyone is a friend.
+Young children with autism often believe everyone in their kindergarten is the same and everyone is a friend.
 Through experience, teens with high-functioning autism know better.

-Some research shows that the more time an Aspie spends socializing, the happier he is.
-Aspies can and do form friendships.
-When they do, research shows that even one friendship will speed up their entire social development.
+Some research shows the more time a child with autism spends socializing, the happier he is.
+They can and do form friendships.
+When they do, research shows even one friendship will speed up their entire social development.
 Temple Grandin, Liane Willey and other adult Aspies have written about compassionate people who took the time to form friendships with them and by doing so, changed their lives for the better.

 Bashe, Patricia and Barbara Kirby.
 The Oasis Guide to Asperger Syndrome.
 New York: Crown Publishers, 2005.